Inventoriable Items Treated as Nonincidental Materials and Supplies

 Incidental vs nonincidental

-Incidental materials and supplies are deductible currently.
-For a cash basis taxpayer, nonincidental materials and supplies are deductible in the year they are used or paid, whichever is later per IRS Reg.
+Incidental materials and supplies (i.e. basic office supplies, such a s pens, paper clips, rubber bands, etc.) are deductible currently.
+No record of consumption is kept and no physical inventory is taken either at the beginning and end of the year.
+For a cash basis taxpayer, nonincidental materials and supplies (i.e. spare parts are deductible in the year they are used or paid, whichever is later per IRS Reg.
 Section 1.162-3.

 Valuing Inventoriable Items

-A qualifying small business taxpayer may determine the amount of the allowable deduction for inventoriable items treated as nonincidental material and supplies by using one of the following methods:
+A qualifying small business taxpayer may determine the amount of the allowable deduction for inventoriable items treated as nonincidental materials and supplies by using one of the following methods:

 - A first-in-first-out (FIFO) method